 REASONS TO AVOID

 Who it is best for: The Baleaf UPF 50 Hoody provides full coverage sun protection at a truly bargain price.
 It's not the most luxurious feeling top we've worn, but when it comes to the most essential task of protecting your skin from too much sun exposure, it delivers.
-The thicker polyester fabric is also a bit more durable than other hoodies, further increasing its value and making it a good option if you often find yourself in situations that might cause more wear and tear, like sandy beaches or car camping trips.
+The thicker polyester fabric is also a bit more durable than other hoodies, lengthening its lifespan and making it a good option if you often find yourself in situations that might cause more wear and tear, like sandy beaches or car camping trips.

 Why we love it: We love this hoodie first for its accessible price, but it doesn't skimp on features like you might expect.
 The polyester material provides UPF 50+ protection, it has a roomy hood that covers your head and neck, and thumb loops to help keep the sleeves low to shield the backs of your hands.
 For the price, it offers dependable protection from harsh summer sun and covers all the basics without unnecessary extras.